-The basement level is a machine room, the roof is for observation of the Yokohama Red Brick Warehouse district, the Minato Yokohama landscape and the Yamashita Park.
+Building's roof is designed as observation area from where can be seen Red Brick Warehouse district, Minato Yokohama landscape and Yamashita Park.

-Yokohama/Tokyo cruise port terminal is located between Yamashita Park and Minato Mirai.
-They are connected with Osanbashi Pier with waterfront promenade.
-The Nihon-Odori Station is 6 minutes away, the Kannai Station is 15 minutes away and the Akaikutsu Loop Bus stop is right in front of Yokohama/Tokyo cruise port terminal.
+The cruise port terminal is located between Yamashita Park and Minato Mirai, connected with Osanbashi Pier via waterfront promenade.
+Nihon-Odori Station (underground railway station) is 6 min from the terminal.
+Kannai Station (railway station) is 15 min away.
+Akaikutsu Loop Bus stop is in front of the terminal.

 Yokohama tours, shore excursions, hotels

 - Stay at Osanbashi Pier: the sunrise and the sunset there are amazing.
 You will see Minato Mirai, Bay Bridge and Yamashita Park.
 The sun will rise dehind Bay Bridge and it will set down behind Minato Mirai.
 Mt.
 Fiji is seen on a clear day.

 - Sankeien Garden: traditional garden for Japan with shrines, ponds and pagoda.

 - Yamashita Park: close to Osanbashi Pier is Yokohama’s premier park.
 Its length is 750 m.
 There you can see Hikawa Maru or join some of the events.
 Across is the Yokohama Marine Tower.

 - Chinatown, Motomachi: go shopping in Motomachi and try one of the best food in Yokohama in Chinatown.

 - Shin-Yokohama Ramen Museum: the museum is noodle and mimics Tokyo in1958.